RockitBootcamp/Student-Resources/PHP/07 Loops/README.md

 #### Example 1:

-Output each animal with "I would like to have a " preceeding the animal name:
+Output each animal with "I would like to have a " preceding the animal name:

 ```php
 $animals = ['dog', 'cat', 'fish', 'horse', 'bird'];